hejtmy/ib-psych/content/activities/sampling-smarties/index.md

 Try different versions - muted colors vs saturated colors.
 Base colors (RGB(Y)) vs other colors etc.

-Have a discussion on what this exactly represents in psychological research (each smartie box is a person which has different levels of some traits.)
+Have a discussion on what this exactly represents in psychological research (each smartie box is a person which has different levels of some traits).

 ### Schedule